 In the roast development stage, just after first crack, the beans become exothermic meaning ongoing chemical reactions are producing heat as a byproduct and that heat is of course added to the total heat energy of the system.
 Therefore it is important to be aware of and accommodate for this new source of heat.
 There is infinitely more heat available at the end of the roast, which makes it very easy to lose control and overshoot your target roast.
 Remember your roast benchmarks as you go!

 Some things to remember with heat transfer:

-- Level of moisture present in green beans influences speed of roasting
+- The amount of moisture present in green beans influences the speed of roasting

-Knowing the three methods of heat transfer in a drum roaster and having accurate and consistent temperature readings of the environment and the bean mass give us finite control of the roast and allow us to very accurately hit time and temperature targets.
+Knowing the three methods of heat transfer in a drum roaster and having accurate and consistent temperature readings of the environment and the bean mass give us better control of the roast and allow us to more accurately hit time and temperature targets.
 And knowing is half the battle.

 1. Terry Davis, “The Heat is On, A Roaster’s Guide To Heat Transfer,” Roast Magazine May/June 2009↩